 |2.
 Fraud-to-sales ratio of 0.2% or above||The fraud-to-sales ratio is calculated as: F/T (F divided by T), where:

-F: Value of settled, fraudulent online CNP transactions in one quarter.
+F: Value of settled, fraudulent online CNP transactions in the quarter.

-T: Value of all settled online CNP transactions in one quarter.
+T: Value of all settled online CNP transactions in the quarter.

 This includes 3D Secure transactions and transactions made with wallets, for example Apple Pay and Google Pay.

 Exceeding the merchant fraud threshold

 Merchant fraud rates are calculated by Adyen at the merchant account level on a quarterly basis.
 As your acquirer, Adyen is obligated to report your quarterly fraud figures to AusPayNet.

 If you exceeded the merchant fraud threshold, you will receive an official breach notification from Adyen.
 What you need to do next depends on the number of consecutive quarters that you exceeded the merchant fraud threshold:

 |# of quarters||What you need to do|

 |1||Take measures to reduce your fraud rate.
 Adyen may advise you on available options to do that.|